Kaiede/RPiLight/README.md

 }
 ```

-`board` is required to tell what hardware board you have, so that the `pwmMode` will work correctly.
-Valid options are: `pi1`, `pi2`, `pi3` or `pizero`.
-Unfortunately, it is not currently possible for RPiLight to auto-detect what board you are using.
+`board` is optional, and RPiLight will attempt to autodetect which Raspberry Pi board you are currently running for you.
+Only set it if you are getting errors that it should be set.
+It is used to tell RPiLight what hardware board you have, so that the `pwmMode` will work correctly.
+Valid options are: `pi1`, `pi2`, `pi3`, `pizero` or `desktop` (used for testing).

 The `pwmMode` parameter tells RPiLight what PWM controller to use.
 It can be `simulated`, `hardware`, or `pca9685`. `simulated` is used for testing, and doesn't produce any output. `hardware` Uses the two internal PWM channels of the Raspberry Pi. `pca9685` uses the PCA9685 expansion over I2C on the default address, like the Adafruit PWM board.